mcneel/computeclient_js/docs/Surface.rst

    :param rhino3dm.Curve curve3d: A curve.
    :param float tolerance: the maximum acceptable 3d distance between from surface(curve_2d(t)) \
       to the locus of points on the surface that are closest to curve_3d.
-   :param rhino3dm.Interval curve3dSubdomain: A subdomain of the curve to sample.
+   :param rhino3dm.Interval curve3dSubdomain: A sub-domain of the curve to sample.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

    :return: 2d curve.